What do the Dust Bowl, World War II, and the 1970s energy crisis have to do with organic food? Perhaps more than you

 A discussion of organic food should begin with defining what is meant by the term organic as it relates to food.
-For our purposes we’ll use the description of the USDA National Organic Program 1.
+For our purposes, we will use the description of the USDA National Organic Program 1.

 “Organic is a labeling term that indicates that the food or other agricultural product has been produced through approved methods.
 These methods integrate cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
 Synthetic fertilizers, sewage sludge, irradiation, and genetic engineering may not be used.”

 20th Century Influences on Organic Farming and Food

 Agriculture has been a 10,000-year-long experiment in growing plants and raising animals by trial and error.
 On the one hand, the use of synthetic chemicals and mechanization has enabled us to improve crop yields.
-On the other hand, these framing practices have resulted in nutrient depleted soil, erosion, water pollution, “super” pests, and loss of biodiversity.
+On the other hand, these framing practices have resulted in nutrient depleted the soil, erosion, water pollution, “super” pests, and loss of biodiversity.

 Organic farming is not a return to the old pre-industrial farming methods.
 It is a way forward that builds on what we’ve learned over several millennia.
 This post will explore how 20th-century historical events have influenced organic farming and food.

 1930s – The Dust Bowl